 2- true or false.

-As you can see from the table above, to pass reading comprehension you have to read and understand complicated texts in a very short amount of time and answering a good number of questions.
+As you can see from the table above, to pass reading comprehension you have to read and understand texts in a very short amount of time and answering a good number of questions.

 To prepare yourself you can try these exercises:

 For example, the title of the first text of the CILS reading comprehension is: Spesa elettronica a 102 anni.
 After reading it, you can make some predictions.
 For example, you can predict that the text is probably about an old woman who prefers to do her shopping using an electronic card instead of using cash.
-Moreover, since she is 102 years old, and very old people are usually bounded to tradition – the use of cash – you can say that this is something out of the ordinary.
+Moreover, since she is 102 years old, and in Italy very old people are usually bounded to tradition – the use of cash – you can say that this is something out of the ordinary.

 Keywords allow you to understand both the main idea of a paragraph and specific information about it.
 So, skim unimportant passages or words and just focus on keywords.
 For example, the keywords of the third paragraph of the first text of CILS exam are: